katetolstaya/katetolstaya.github.io/_pages/about.md

 ---

-I'm a 3rd year doctoral student at the University of Pennsylvania advised by Alejandro Ribeiro and Vijay Kumar.
+I'm a doctoral student at the University of Pennsylvania advised by Alejandro Ribeiro and Vijay Kumar.
 My research interests lie at the intersection of robotics, multi-agent systems, learning, and simulation.